jplessey/CORNER_/README.md

 # CORNER_
 Web application for writers and journalists.

 CORNER_ is a web-application which was built using Flask.
-It’s based on the "Python Flask From Scratch" tutorials series by Traversy Media.
+It’s based on the "Python Flask From Scratch" tutorials series by Traversy Media (Brad Traversy).

 The original purpose of the tutorials consisted on building a generic application for writing, posting and editing articles.
 It included features like User Registration, Login and Access control.